 It’s no secret that children model adult behavior.
 It’s a stressful time for everyone, but try to keep calm and positive.
 Let your kids know that you’re there if they need to talk and that no question about coronavirus is too silly.
 Encourage your children to openly express their fears about COVID-19.
 Assure them that lots of capable adults are working hard to keep us healthy.

 Avoid assigning blame to a person’s race, ethnicity, or social standing when discussing this coronavirus.
 Viruses like COVID-19 can affect anyone.
+Placing blame can lead to even more confusion, or worse, sow the seeds for future prejudicial behavior.
+Again: children model adult behavior, so you must set a good example for them.

 Keep screen time under control.
 Reading too much about COVID-19 could create anxiety.
 What’s worse, there’s tons of incorrect information out there about the coronavirus.
 Some of it dramatizes the situation, while some of it downplays it.
 And a lot of it might be inappropriate for younger kids.
 Stick to the facts about COVID-19.